How to Look at Class-Level Data

 Sorting and Drilling Into Proficiencies

-Click the columns to sort the proficiencies.
+To sort proficiencies: Click the up and down arrows to sort the proficiencies.

 This opens any standards or clusters below the top level.
 Remember that there may be multiple levels.
 Use the red arrow to go back.